Listening: Basic Auditory Perception & Discrimination A1 - Lesson 2: Recognizing Letters of the Alphabet by Sound

 Answers: G, J, N, V, Y

-2. Listen to the ABC Song: Search online for "The ABC Song" and listen to it two or three times.
-This is a great way to remember the sounds.
+2. Listen to the ABC Song: Search on YouTube for "The ABC Song".
+Listen to it 2 or 3 times.
+Singing along is a great way to remember the letter sounds and their order.